 Look for order, and you encounter bustle, sometimes even brusqueness.
 This shouldn't be mistaken for discourtesy when you travel here.
 Madrileños simply have a reputation for directness, of a haste that contrasts sharply with the pace of life in much of coastal Spain.
 No offense is intended.

 It's a proud capital city, fastidious about curating and displaying its national treasures, home of some of the world's greatest art and sculpture and a place that inspires great civic loyalty.

-Read on to preview the best of Madrid.
+Read on to preview the best of this fascinating destination:

 Orfila's Executive Suite.